msupply-foundation/msupply_docs/content/docs/replenishment/inbound_shipments.md

 When you are happy with the quantities and reasons, you can press on:

 - the `OK` button.
-An Outbound Return will be created, and you will be redirected to view it.
+An Supplier Return will be created, and you will be redirected to view it.
 The quantities of stock selected to return will be reserved for the new return.
 - the `Back` button, to go back to the `Select quantity` step

 ## Viewing an Inbound Shipment